cisagov/ScubaGear/README.md

 - RoleManagement.Read.Directory
 - User.Read.All
 - UserAuthenticationMethod.Read.All
-- SecurityEvents.Read.All

-### Application Service Principal Permissions & Setup
+### Service Principal Application Permissions & Setup
-The minimum API permissions & user roles for each product that need to be assigned to the application are listed in the table below.
+The minimum API permissions & user roles for each product that need to be assigned to a service principal application for ScubaGear app-only authentication are listed in the table below.

 | Product                  | API Permissions                                      | Azure AD Roles                   |
 |--------------------------|------------------------------------------------------|----------------------------------|